 Instead of viewing this as $2 individual cookies, think of it as a set of 6 for $10.
 The cookies are all so small that it’s pointless to eat just one, anyway.
 At the $10 mark, there are countless items we’d recommend over this set of cookies.
 The poutine, fondue, cronuts, or pretzel all would be cheaper–and better.

 If your kids are really into scavenger hunts, we’d suggest doing Chip & Dale’s Christmas Tree Spree instead.
 At $7 for a map, you’ll spend less, have a more satisfying experience, and receive a better prize.

-Anyway…here’s what’s on the food menu at the Sweets & Treats Holiday Kitchen for 2018:
+Anyway…here’s what’s on the food menu at the Sweets & Treats Holiday Kitchen:

 Holiday Cookie Stroll Completer Cookie — Red and Green Mickey Sugar Cookie (Vegetarian)

 Now our photos and reviews of each item…